The Chronicles of Narnia: Prince Caspian: Critical response

-The review aggregator website Rotten Tomatoes reported that 67% of critics gave the film positive reviews, based on 192 reviews.
+The review aggregator website Rotten Tomatoes reported that 66% of critics gave the film positive reviews, with an average rating of 6.3/10, based on 191 reviews.
 The site's critical consensus reads, "The Chronicles of Narnia: Prince Caspian is an entertaining family adventure worthy of the standard set by its predecessor."
 Metacritic reported the film had an average score of 62 out of 100, based on 34 critics, indicating "generally favorable reviews".
 Audience members polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Film critic Leonard Maltin gave the film 3 out of 4 stars (as he did with The Lion, The Witch, and The Wardrobe), calling the performances "strong", the storytelling "solid", and the scenery "breathtaking", though he also said, "it's a dark tale, and the climactic battle scenes go on at length."

 Two film industry trade journals gave the film positive reviews.
 Todd McCarthy of Variety felt Adamson's direction had a "surer sense of cinematic values" and praised the improved special effects, the "timeless" locations and production design.
 On the performances, he felt "the four kids overall have more character and are therefore more interesting to watch than they were before, and Italian actor Castellitto registers strongly with evil that's implacable but not overplayed."
 Michael Rechtshaffen of The Hollywood Reporter noted the film was darker than its predecessor, with "the loss of innocence theme ... significantly deepened".
 He highlighted Peter Dinklage's performance, which "outmaneuver[ed] the title character as Narnia's most colorful new inhabitant".

 A number of critics took issue with what they interpreted as the film's underlying messages.
 San Francisco Chronicle critic Mick Lasalle wrote in his parental advisory that "basically, this is a movie about kids who go into another world and dimension and spend the whole time killing people."
 MSNBC reviewer Alonso Duralde noted that "all the heroes have British accents while the Telmarines are all decidedly Mediterranean in appearance and inflection".
 An Anglican Journal review described the movie as reasonably faithful to the adventure elements of the book, much lighter on the religious faith aspects, which they found integral to the novel and deficient on character and emotion.

 The Visual Effects Society nominated it for Best Visual Effects and Best Compositing.
 It was nominated for Best Fantasy Film, Best Costumes, Best Make-up, and Best Special Effects at the Saturn Awards.
 Keynes and Henley received nominations at the Young Artist Awards.

 In 2010, Mark Johnson, a producer from all of the Narnia movies, admitted that "We made some mistakes with Prince Caspian and I don't want to make them again."
 He also said Prince Caspian lacked some of the "wonder and magic of Narnia," was "a little bit too rough" for families, and was too much of a "boys' action movie."